AnthonyTechnologies/python-styleguide/performance_tests.md

     # ...
 ```

-By following these guidelines, you can create effective performance tests that help ensure the efficiency and reliability of your code.
+By following these guidelines, developers can create effective performance tests that help ensure the efficiency and reliability of the codebase.